lowrycito/handbook/pages/study-manual-general-handbook-38-church-policies-and-guidelines.md

 The Church provides the following resources to better understand and support people whose lives are affected by same-sex attraction:

-  * “Same-Sex Attraction,” Gospel Topics, topics.ChurchofJesusChrist.org
+  * “Same-Sex Attraction,” Topics and Questions, topics.ChurchofJesusChrist.org

   * “Same-Sex Attraction,” Life Help, ChurchofJesusChrist.org